-1. PCC Credit Options
+1. PCC Managed Options

 2. Programs Offered Through Dual Enrollment/Co-Admission With PSU

-- Have completed 24 transferrable credits and be in good academic standing at the time of application
+- Have completed 24 transferrable credits and be in good academic standing at the time of application (students who have not completed 24 credits at PCC will be asked to provide transcripts from high school/the institution where they were prior to coming to PCC)

-- Have completed at least 45 transferrable credits prior to the start of the study abroad program, for term-length or semester-length programs (some summer and short-term programs are open to students with fewer credits)
+- Have completed at least 45 transferrable credits prior to the start of the education abroad program, for term-length or semester-length programs (some summer and short-term programs are open to students with fewer credits)

 - Meet any program-specific requirements.
 Some programs require prior language study; some have minimum GPA requirements; a few require students to be enrolled at PSU for one or two terms prior to participation.

-3. Fully Funded Summer Programs
+3. Fully-Funded Summer Programs

 Fulbright UK Summer Institutes: The US-UK Fulbright Commission sponsors 3-6 week summer programs for U.S. first-year and second-year college students to study at universities in England, Scotland, Wales, and Northern Ireland.